January 9, 2002

 The Department's Oak Ridge National Laboratory signs an agreement with the United States Enrichment Corporation to develop and demonstrate DOE's highly efficient gas centrifuge technology for enriched uranium production in a test facility with up to 240 full-scale centrifuge machines.

 The Organization of the Petroleum Exporting Countries decides to hold its production to current levels rather than to increase output to bring down prices, which have been hovering near $30 per barrel.

 September 20, 2002

-Secretary Abraham announces that the Generation IV International Forum (GIF), comprised of ten leading nuclear nations meeting in Japan, has reached agreement on six Generation IV nuclear energy systems to be pursued for joint development.
-Generation IV nuclear energy systems are next generation, advanced nuclear reactor and fuel cycle technologies available after this decade but before 2030 that represent significant advances in economics, safety, reliability, proliferation-resistance, and waste minimization.
+Secretary Abraham announces that the Generation IV International Forum (GIF), comprised of ten leading nuclear nations meeting in Japan, has reached an agreement on six Generation IV nuclear energy systems to be pursued for joint development.
+Generation IV nuclear energy systems are next-generation, advanced nuclear reactor and fuel cycle technologies available after this decade but before 2030 that represent significant advances in economics, safety, reliability, proliferation-resistance, and waste minimization.

 September 24, 2002

 Returning that morning from a week-long, round-the-world trip, Secretary Abraham in a speech tells a meeting of the U.S. Chamber of Commerce that the Bush Administration has been doing its part to implement a new national energy strategy for the U.S. and calls on Congress to do its part by passing a comprehensive energy bill.